girisagar46/girisagar46.github.io/content/articles/straight-up-terraform.md

   ]
 }
 ```
-To see the dependencies, generate the `dot` file using `Terraform graph > graph.dot`
+To see the dependencies, generate the `dot` file using `terraform graph > graph.dot`

 And paste the content in online tool [https://dreampuf.github.io/GraphvizOnline/](https://dreampuf.github.io/GraphvizOnline/) to see the output.

-The `Terraform graph` command is only used for debugging purpose.
+The `terraform graph` command is only used for debugging purpose.

 ### 3.6 Variables and Locals